 Each valuation is a snapshot of the long-term progress of a pension fund.
 It is important to judge a current year's valuation result relative to historical trends, as well as trends expected into the future.
+Assumed Supplemental COLAs are included in the projections on the following page for future years after the current valuation.

-The top chart on the following page shows asset measures (both market and actuarial) compared to the actuarial liability for the historical period from 2005 to 2015 and the projected period from 2016 to 2035 assuming all assumptions are met.
-The purple bars represent the historical actuarial liability while the gray bars represent the projected actuarial liability.
-These gray bars are black if a Supplemental COLA is projected to be payable because SFERS is projected to be 100% funded at the beginning of the year and there are "excess earnings."
-At the top of each bar is the progression of SFERS funding ratios based on the market value of assets.
+The top chart on the following page shows asset measures (both market and actuarial) compared to the Actuarial Liability for the historical period from 2006 to 2016 and the projected period from 2017 to 2026 assuming all assumptions are met.
+The purple bars represent the historical Actuarial Liability while the black and gray bars represent the projected Actuarial Liability.
+These bars are black if a Supplemental COLA is projected to be payable.
+The light purple bar is the current valuation year.
+In the baseline projections, we assume a Supplemental COLA will be payable with a 50% probability for the Post '96 Retirees.
+This means there is a 50% chance that the System will have "excess earnings" each year.
+For the Pre-97 Retirees, the probability is much smaller than 50% in the short term since the System is only 82.6% funded and it needs to be 100% funded to grant this group a Supplemental COLA.
+At the top of each bar is the progression of SFERS funding ratios based on the Market Value of Assets.
 All information for valuation years prior to 2008 were calculated by the prior actuary.

-The System maintained a surplus reaching a peak of 125% funded as of July 1, 2007.
-The funding ratio declined significantly over the next two years to 72% primarily due to investment experience as well as Proposition B. Since then, investment returns and contribution increases offset by some assumption changes have led to increased funding ratios reaching 89% as of July 1, 2015.
+The System had a surplus and was 125% funded as of July 1, 2007.
+The funding ratio declined significantly over the next two years to 72% primarily due to investment experience as well as Proposition B. Since then, investment returns and contribution increases offset by some assumption changes have led to increased funding ratios reaching 83% as of July 1, 2016.
+However, in the last two years the funded ratio has dropped from 94% as of July 1, 2014 due to investment returns less than expected and the retroactive Supplemental COLAs for 2013 and 2014.

-The bottom chart on the following page shows historical and projected contribution rates for the fiscal years ending 2006 through 2036.
+The bottom chart on the following page shows historical and projected contribution rates for the fiscal years ending 2007 through 2027.
 The purple bars represent member contribution rates, and the gold bars represent employer contribution rates.
 Historical or calculated rates are shown in a darker shade than projected rates.
 All rates are shown prior to cost-sharing adjustments.
-The dashed line represents the total normal cost.
-When the contribution rate is below the total normal cost rate, the City is required to contribute the difference to the Retiree Health Care Trust.

 The employer contribution rate increased significantly from fiscal year ending 2009 through 2015.
 The increases were primarily due to benefit changes under Proposition B, investment losses, and assumption changes.
-The employer contribution rate is expected to decrease over the next decade primarily due to approximately \$800 million in deferred investment gains that have not been recognized in the actuarial value of assets, but will be recognized over the next four years.
-The decreases caused by the deferred asset gains are offset by the phase-in of the amortization payment on the assumption changes over the next four years.
+The employer contribution rate is expected to increase over the next decade primarily due to approximately \$500 million in deferred investment losses that have not been recognized in the Actuarial Value of Assets, but will be recognized over the next four years.
+Also, the phase-in of the amortization payment for the 2015 assumption changes over the next three years will increase the contribution rate.
 In addition, when the amortization of a Proposition is complete, there is an additional decline in the contribution rate.